 Teaching Professor Emeritus of French & Francophone Studies

-BioChris teaches courses in French language and French and francophone studies as well as graduate courses in language acquisition technology, and has published articles and textbooks in these areas.
-He also directs the Language Online project, which has designed and delivered on-line courses in Arabic, Chinese, French, and Spanish.
+I taught courses in French language and French and Francophone studies as well as graduate courses in language acquisition technology, and have published articles and textbooks in these areas.
+I also direct the Language Online project, which has designed and delivered online courses in Arabic, Chinese, French, and Spanish.

 - “Hip-Hop Quebec: Self and Synthesis,” Popular Music and Society.
 Volume 34.1, February 2011.

 - “Popular Music in Quebec.”
 Invited chapter in Quebec Questions: Quebec Studies for the 21st Century (McGill/Plattsburgh).
 August 2010, Oxford University Press.
 French version to appear through University of Montreal Press.

 - “Teacher Preparation for Online Language Instruction” with Bonnie L. Youngs.
 In Teacher Education for CALL, Hubbard, Phil and Michael Levy, eds.
 John Benjamins Publishing Company, 2006.
 267-280.

 - “Language Online: Principles of Design and Methods of Assessment” with N. Ann Chenoweth and G.Richard Tucker.
 In Changing Language Education through Call.
 Routledge, 2005.
 147-168.

 - French Online.
 Elementary French course for web delivery, developed in the context of the Open Learning Initiative.
 Project director, principal designer and lead author.
 2003-continuing.